 Debateably relevant was the death of gay icon Judy Garland the day before the raid on the Stonewall Inn, contributing to the emotional ferment in the streets.
 Certainly, in latter day accounts, this has been considered a factor in events.

 In the midst of this flammable emotional concoction, nine officers of the NYPD (one uniformed, 8 not) began a raid of the Stonewall Inn at 3 a.m. on Saturday morning - June 28, 1969.

 It did not go well.
-Debate continues on precisely the fun began, but in almost all accounts, a flashpoint was hit inside the bar, and for the first time, the gays fought back.
-First, with drag queens heating pennies with lighters before flinging them at officers, and proceeding rapidly to thrown bottles and full-out brawling.
+Debate continues on when and how precisely the fun began, but in almost all accounts, a flashpoint was hit inside the bar, and for the first time, the gays fought back.
+First, with drag queens heating pennies red hot with lighters before flinging them at officers, and proceeding rapidly to thrown bottles and full-out brawling.
 Before the evening was out, the officers were barricaded inside the Stonewall Inn as it was being set alight by its patrons.
 Four days of rioting followed.